 Jesus’ last words to His disciples, words that remain and call out to all true disciples, emphasized the call to abide in His love and His words (John later writes about this as abiding in truth and love in his three epistles).
 Then, and only then, comes the reassurance that we can pray knowing He hears and acts.
 We pray amiss when we do not pray from abiding.

 Prayer from abiding in His words will feel different to our souls, than prayer that stems from dwelling only on circumstances and presenting Him with our demands or desires.
 So sit in His words, linger there, journal them, and let Him teach you how to pray.
-And pray with ceasing, giving thanks for His faithfulness, His constant presence, His firm grasp on you, His pledge to be your protector, your refuge, your provider.
+And devote yourself to prayer that you may pray without ceasing, giving thanks for His faithfulness, His constant presence, His firm grasp on you, His pledge to be your protector, your refuge, your provider.
 Pray in light of His glory and grace, rather than in the rat-race to secure your own separate glory.
 Pray delighting in your union with Christ, and all that flows from that relationship (eternal redemption, righteousness, promises and hope).
 “To Him be the glory forever and ever!
 Amen!”
 (2 Timothy 4:18b)

 This has been a meditation based on John 10, 13-17; Ephesians 1-6; Colossians 1-3; 1 John 1-4; 2 John; 3 John; 1 Corinthians 2; 1 Thessalonians 5; Nahum 1.